mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

         - What sticks out?
         - Why is it sticking out?
         - How much does it stick out vs everything else?
-    - Nuances: It is powerful to see nuances when other people just see a binary yes or no. You want to be able to say— “This works for x situations, but not for y situations.”
+    - Nuances: It is powerful to see nuances when other people just see a binary yes or no. You want to be able to say- “This works for x situations, but not for y situations.”
     - Absolute numbers & percentages: If you only look at absolute numbers, big numbers will seem good and small numbers will seem bad.
 If you look at percentages, you’ll see the relationship between the parts and the whole.
     - Variance: Variance is about change.
 Change from the baseline & changes over time.
         - How much did this change month over month?
         - How much did it change this month vs this month last year?
-        - Was the variance in line with industry growth—or did it outpace or lag comparatively?
+        - Was the variance in line with industry growth-or did it outpace or lag comparatively?
     - Expected vs actual: “Wow, we drove 19% growth!” might seem like good news, unless you forecasted 30% growth.
 This is where looking at expected vs actual number is useful.
 If you compare the two, you can better understand how good performance really is.
     - Percent contribution to whole:
         - Money: “This accounts for 70% of total $.”